-I came from a state school background where a career in consulting and professional services was not a common aspiration – so I often think the hardest part of my journey to Partner was getting into consulting in the first place.
+I came from a state school background where a career in consulting and professional services was not a common aspiration – so I often think the hardest part of my journey to Managing Partner was getting into consulting in the first place.
 None of my friends or family worked within the industry and so it was a different world to the one I grew up in or had connections with.
 This meant that this career trajectory was not a natural next step for me, I had to find it myself using my drive and desire – which taught me a lot along the way.

 After overcoming the hurdle of starting my first job in consulting, the rest flowed from there as my hard work and focus was recognised by an organisation that looks for, respects, and rewards those doing a good job – a trait that CIL strongly represents.
 I have worked so hard to get to where I am, which means that I am even more motivated to succeed and ensure that I am doing the best job possible.
 Alongside this, I make sure I am supporting those who are taking their first steps into industry.

 What advice would you give those who want to start in the consulting industry?

 The best piece of advice for wanting to start in consulting would be to seriously test your motivations.
 You can only find success if you are genuinely excited by the subject matter and willing to put in the hard work to get there.
 If you are fascinated with how the world works, what makes a business successful, and where value lies within an organisation, then you will go far.